iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 ![Debt Schedule](Charts/Debt_Schedule.png)

 > This shows total debt composition (short-term and long-term) and interest expense calculation.
 Here, a minimum cash cushion of BDT 50 crores is assumed.
-Also, the other finance costs include excise Duty, bank charges + FX loss.
-The interest income rate is assumed to be usually 1–3% of cash.
+Also, other finance costs include excise Duty, bank charges + FX loss.
+Interest income rate is assumed to be usually 1–3% of cash.
 The main issue I faced here was a circular reference error.
-Paul Pignataro's book and YouTube videos have helped me fix this issue.
+Paul Pignataro's book and his YouTube videos have helped me fix this issue.

 ### 3. DCF Value Build-Up

 ![DCF Value Build-Up](Charts/DCF_Chart.png)

 > This shows the calculation of FCFF from EBIT, the present value of a 10-year explicit forecast FCFF, the terminal value calculation (Gordon Growth model), the enterprise value composition, the bridge to equity value (debt and cash adjustments), and the per-share valuation.
+We found an estimated per-share value of BDT 393.63.

 ---